 Alain Ducasse at The Dorchester, Hyde Park***

 An icon of fine dining, Alain Ducasse has no fewer than 20 Michelin stars under his belt, three of which adorn his namesake restaurant at The Dorchester hotel on Park Lane.
-And while Ducasse’s fingerprints are still very much in evidence on a menu featuring French classics, such as caramelised celeriac, caviar and smoked eel, and veal medallion with artichoke, chickpea and sage, it is executive chef Jean-Philippe Blondet that Ducasse has to thank for maintaining standards.
-Blondet's oft changing tasting, vegetarian and a la carte menus highlight fine seasonal produce and the kitchen’s technical prowess.
+And while Ducasse’s fingerprints are still very much in evidence on a menu featuring French classics, such as beef fillet with charred leek and mustard, and lobster medallion with chicken quenelles, truffle and pasta, it is executive chef Jean-Philippe Blondet that Ducasse has to thank for maintaining standards.
+Blondet's oft-changing tasting, vegetarian and a la carte menus highlight fine seasonal produce and the kitchen’s technical prowess.

 Hélène Darroze at The Connaught, Mayfair***

 A lot was made of the refit of Hélène Darroze at The Connaught in 2019.
 Critics lauded the extensive overhaul, which saw the removal of formal white table cloths and the introduction of a soft-pink colour palette, spongy velvet chairs, a huge glass-blown chandelier and artwork by Damian Hirst.
 The setting is indeed impressive, but it’s the food that remains the talking point at this three Michelin star hotel-restaurant.
-Inventive dishes focus on one main ingredient, organised into two tasting menus.
-It £140 for five courses and £165 for seven.
+Inventive dishes focus on one main ingredient and are offered as a single £185 tasting menu.

 Kitchen Table, Mayfair**